no frills pattern collection

 Next, scoop approx 1 tbls.
 Jelly onto knife and spread across the surface of 2nd piece of bread.

-In writing instructions one can't assume anything!
-That you'll know how much peanut butter to put on the bread, where to put it on the bread, or what to do with the bread once both surfaces are coated.
+In writing instructions one can't assume anything, that the person will know how much peanut butter to put on the bread, where to put it, or what to do with the bread once both surfaces are coated.

-Seems logical to you, but what about an Aboriginie in the wilds of Brazil who have never seen a piece of bread..
+Seems logical to you, but what about an Aborigine in the wilds of Brazil who doesn't know how peanut butter is used.

 Many of my customers have never before sewn and don't know commonly used terms.
 That coupled by the fact that I have to illustrate.
-Draw pictures that actually resemble what I'm trying to describe.. is no easy task!
+To try to draw pictures that actually resemble what I'm trying to describe.. is time consuming.

 In short that is why I've decided to do the "No Frills" line, because writing detailed instructions slow down the design process immensely, and particularly why I've decided to publish my 'No Frills" line.